hijoft/dss-validator-cli/README.md

 -db,--database Certificates are loaded from the database specified in db.config.properties

 -f,--file <PDF-FILE> The PDF file to validate.
 If a directory is provided, the application will search for documents and validate them.
+This argument is mandatory.

 -h,--help Shows this help dialog